markbirss/m3sh-server-node/README.md

 4. A *receiving* Node will keep a record of every package recieved to fullfill *__Package Law #1__*.
 3. A *receiving* Node will only accept a maximum number of bytes per transaction and will cancel the receiving session as soon as the byte limit is exceeded.
 4. A *receiving* Node will keep a record of "rogue nodes" that violate the byte limit, or have sent malformed Packages and will refuse connection to these Nodes in the future.

+# Project

+Ultimately, I'm intending to release this version as an NPM package and a complete Raspbian image for the ease of install.
+As the project progresses, i'll be posting setup instructions here.
+Please contact me if you'd like to chat about contributing or writing a client or server of your own, or if you have any grand ideas.

+### Credits
+This project utilizes the following amazing code from: